aallali/DeepEye/README.md

 - ✅ add option to choose output : full line of match OR match with N chars range around it (`flag:--range`)
 - ⏳ add option to limit number of lines to output.
 - ⏳ make the auto update functionality
-- ⏳ write installer script
+- ✅ write installer script (need improvements)
 - ⏳ add queries history option (pick already used queries)

 ✅ = Ready to use